• Skip to primary navigation

 1/8 Acre Northern Homestead - Site Survey

-Google Maps can be a great resource here.
-It shows the entire property from above.
-In case you are unsure, it also indicates where the north is at the top of the map and where the south is.
-If your yard has a back lane, don’t forget to include it.
+If your yard has a back lane, don’t forget to include it in your base map.
 Back lanes are often dead spaces that can be used for growing food.

 There are programs for designing a garden.
 In the pictures, we used a GrowVeg garden planner.
 VegPlotter is another option.
-A sheet of paper and pencil work, too.
+A sheet of paper and a pencil work, too.
 Don’t stress about doing it perfectly; Make it perfect for you.

 Next, you would like to understand better what your yard offers.
 If you have areas with standing water every spring or a windy or dry corner, please mark those on your map.
 Additionally, if you have pets or children who prefer certain areas, note those.
-Conducting a shade survey is also a great idea, as the vegetable garden needs to receive enough sunlight.
-Our permaculture design article has more pre-design analysis information if you are interested.

 Turn a yard into a garden